awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-createupdatedomains.md

    + Contains only lowercase letters a\-z, the numbers 0\-9, and the hyphen \(\-\)

 1. For **Version**, choose an Elasticsearch version for your domain\.
 We recommend that you choose the latest version\.
-For more information, see [[ERROR] BAD/MISSING LINK TEXT](what-is-amazon-elasticsearch-service.md#aes-choosing-version)\.
+For more information, see [Supported Elasticsearch Versions](what-is-amazon-elasticsearch-service.md#aes-choosing-version)\.

 1. Choose **Next**\.

 1. For **Instance count**, choose the number of instances that you want\.

    The default is one\.
-For maximum values, see [[ERROR] BAD/MISSING LINK TEXT](aes-limits.md#clusterresource)\.
+For maximum values, see [Cluster and Instance Limits](aes-limits.md#clusterresource)\.
 We recommend a minimum of three instances to avoid potential Elasticsearch issues, such as the [split brain](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-node.html#split-brain) issue\.
-If you have three dedicated master nodes, we still recommend a minimum of two data nodes for [replication](https://www.elastic.co/guide/en/elasticsearch/reference/current/_basic_concepts.html#getting-started-shards-and-replicas)\.
+If you have three [dedicated master nodes](es-managedomains-dedicatedmasternodes.md), we still recommend a minimum of two data nodes for [replication](https://www.elastic.co/guide/en/elasticsearch/reference/current/_basic_concepts.html#getting-started-shards-and-replicas)\.
 Single node clusters are fine for development and testing, but should not be used for production workloads\.
-For more guidance, see [[ERROR] BAD/MISSING LINK TEXT](sizing-domains.md)\.
+For more guidance, see [Sizing Amazon ES Domains](sizing-domains.md)\.

 1. For **Instance type**, choose an instance type for the data nodes\.

-   To see a list of the instance types that Amazon ES supports, see Supported Instance Types\.
+   To see a list of the instance types that Amazon ES supports, see [Supported Instance Types](aes-supported-instance-types.md)\.

 1. \(Optional\) If you must ensure cluster stability or if you have a domain that has more than 10 instances, enable a dedicated master node\.
 Dedicated master nodes increase cluster stability and are required for a domain that has an instance count greater than 10\.
-For more information, see About Dedicated Master Nodes\.
+For more information, see [About Dedicated Master Nodes](es-managedomains-dedicatedmasternodes.md)\.

    1. Select the **Enable dedicated master** check box\.

    1. For **Dedicated master instance type**, choose an instance type for the dedicated master node\.

-      For a list of the instance types that Amazon ES supports, see Supported Instance Types\.
+      For a list of the instance types that Amazon ES supports, see [Supported Instance Types](aes-supported-instance-types.md)\.
 **Note**
 You can choose an instance type for the dedicated master node that differs from the instance type that you choose for the data nodes\.
 For example, you might select general purpose or storage\-optimized instances for your data nodes, but compute\-optimized instances for your dedicated master nodes\.